samybit/FlaskBlog/README.md

 A dynamic blogging application built with Python and Flask.
 This project fetches post content from an external REST API, renders it using Jinja2 templates, and is styled with a modern, responsive CSS design.

-The application is fully containerized and deployed live on Railway.

 ## 🔗 Live Demo

 **View the deployed application here:** 👉 [https://web-production-db070.up.railway.app/](https://web-production-db070.up.railway.app/)